giellatekno/oahpa/sma/00_filtering-freezing-readme.txt

 adv_smanob.xml
 multiword_smanob.xml
 n_smanob.xml
+propPl_smanob.xml
+prop_smanob.xml
+v_smanob.xml
+ ==> all the files above have been filtered and synchronized between pedversions/.../sma and ped/sma/src directories

 names.xml   ==> no reverting needed; synchronized with the file in pedversions/.../meta/names.xml
 num_smanob.xml ==> filtered; no reverting needed; synchronized with the file in pedversions/.../meta/num_smanob.xml
-pronPers_smanob.xml  ==> no filtering now; no revertin; Lene is in charge of synchronizing it with that in pedversions/.../meta propPl_smanob.xml prop_smanob.xml v_smanob.xml
+pronPers_smanob.xml  ==> no filtering now; no revertin; Lene is in charge of synchronizing it with that in pedversions/.../meta

 These files are the input files for the filtering operation.
 Anybody can work with them.
 They will be replaced by the filtered ones when testing is done (working on it now).

 1.b. in pedversions/smaoahpa/data_sma/sma:
-These are the filtered files that are now being tested (not yet checked in, comparing with previous versions)
+These are the filtered files that are now tested, checked in, and synchronized with the ped/sma/src dir
+    ==> done
 2. Xsma
 2.a. in gtsvn/ped/sma/src:
 At the moment, there is no such file in there, because these have to be reverted from the filtered ones.
+ ==> todo

 2.b. in pedversions/smaoahpa/data_sma/X:
-Still woring on them, first testing of filtered data.
+ reverting from smaX to Xsma ==> todo

 File synchronization until we will have only ONE place to work with them (i.e., also for Ryan!):
 1. file to be reverted for Xsma: